hsponchiado/Binary-Search-Visualization/README.md

 **Problem Breakdown & Computational Thinking:**

 Binary search is a very efficient searching algorithm which its complexity is O(1) for the best case and O(log n) for the average and worst case, meaning it is a very good algorithm.
 It also shows us how the divide and conquer strategy works perfectly, by repeatedly halving the given list.
 Below is the computational thinking breakdown that I used to design this app.
+The reason I chose Binary Search specifically is because I believe many students learn the steps, but struggle to visualize how the search range actually works.
+By concluding this project, students can now see clearly a step by step process of how the algorithm works.

 **1. Decomposition**